 Magical correspondences, part 4 of 6

-I think I prefer alienation for the alien, for what I call U+F+O+L+A+N+G+U+A+G+E, but I see how your connotations with that word take you in a different direction.
+I think I prefer alienation for the alien, for what inhabits what I call U+F+O+L+A+N+G+U+A+G+E, but I see how your connotations with that word take you in a different direction.
 I have been thinking about your experimentation with sound and how Jimi Hendrix wanted his guitar to sound like it was coming from the ocean.
 Sometimes your poetry sounds as if it could be coming from an ocean—on another world.
 I think, too, of the sounds of the theremin, which are futuristic and retro all at once, which make me think of atmospheric conditions on an unknown planet.
-I see the sonic shapes of your poetry as self-propelling and even perpetually in motion.
-I like how they combine with a rhetorical and philosophical discourse in often short syllogistic forms.
+I see the sonic shapes of your poetry as self-propelling, perpetually in motion.
+They often combine with a rhetorical and philosophical discourse in short syllogistic forms.
 They break the law, too, by not assuming a human world; they make worlds by sounding them out.
 The speaker, when there is one, may be human or not, and the worlds of the poems may be the world of consensus reality or not.
 More often the worlds in your poems are the worlds the poems create.
 It is inspiring.

 I personally do not desire a unified field theory between poetry-science or within poetry or within science.
 I prefer the gestalt image you introduced, and multiplicity.
 There is no next equation in a unified field.
 I imagine an equation that is a poem at the moment of the swerve.
 It happens not to resolve its questions but to have more of them.
 As our subjective timelines narrow, our poems travel.
 Taking us with them?